genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/08_setting-the-database-technology.md

 ```

 Then, insert a line in the **hosts** block to identify the JDBC connection string for the database.
-This points the system to the local Postgres, MSSQL or Aerospike server.
+This points the system to the local Postgres, MSSQL server.
 For example:

 ```kotlin
 item(name = "DbHost", value = "jdbc:postgresql://localhost:5432/postgres?user=postgres&password=Password5432")